agentlang-ai/agentlang-docs/docs/language/reference/business-logic/dataflow-patterns.md

 [[relationship-create-pattern other-node] ...]
 ```

-`relationship-create-pattern` is just a create-pattern that creates a new instance of the relationship.
+`relationship-create-pattern` is pattern that creates a new instance of the relationship.
+For a `:contains` relationship this will simply be the name of the relationship.
+For a `:between`,
+this will a complete pattern of the new relationship instance.

 `other-node` must be one of,

  1. a query pattern